 Have Physical Materials

 Books, workbooks, and dictionaries are still important.
-Don’t rely solely on digital.
+Don't rely on digital alone.

 Never Give Up

-You will stumble, get frustrated, and make many mistakes.
-But keep going.
+You will stumble, get frustrated, and make plenty of mistakes.
+Keep going.
 Remember: even a child takes years to master their native language.

 Control Distractions

-Organize your routine and cut distractions.
+Organize your routine and cut out distractions.
 Your time is precious.
 Use it well.

 Track Your Progress

-Take level tests, review content, celebrate small achievements.
-This motivates and helps correct flaws.
+Take level tests, review your content, and celebrate small wins.
+It keeps you motivated and helps you fix weak spots.

 Create a Japanese Environment

 Adapt your home.
-Use frames, decorations, objects with kanji.
-Transform the space into a constant reminder of your goal.
+Use frames, decorations, and objects with kanji.
+Turn the space into a constant reminder of your goal.

 Stay Strong

 Learning Japanese is not a race.
 It is a journey.
 A child takes years to master their own language.
-With patience, focus, and strategy, you too can achieve fluency.
+With patience, focus, and the right strategy, you can get there too.

 Stay strong and keep following our content.
 We are here to support you on this journey. 頑張ってください!